giis-uniovi/retorch/README.md

 #### (Optional) Specify script snippets to include in the set-up tear-down and environment
 The RETORCH orchestration generator allows to specify scripting code/commands to be included in the generated set up, tear down, and the environment declaration of each TJob.
-To include it, the tester must create the following files in `retorch\customscriptscode`:
+To include it, the tester must create the following files in `retorch/customscriptscode`:
 - `custom-tjob-setup`: Contains the custom set up code (e.g. declare some environment variable specific for each TJob) or custom logging systems.
 - `custom-tjob-teardown`: Contains the custom tear down code (e.g. save some generated outputs).
 - `custom.env`: Contains  configurations and environment variables common to all TJobs.